noman204/E-commerce_Data_Analysis_with_Python_-_SQL/README.md

 # Project Summary:

 This project focuses on analyzing an e-commerce database using SQL queries within a Python environment.
 By extracting and analyzing key data points, the project provides insights into customer behavior, sales trends, and business performance.
-It serves as a foundational guide for data analysts, business intelligence professionals, and developers looking to work with SQL-based databases in e-commerce analytics.
+It serves as a foundational guide for data analysts, business intelligence professionals, and developers looking to work with SQL-based databases in e-commerce analytics.This project presents a comprehensive analysis of key performance indicators in an e-commerce platform over the years 2016 to 2018.
+The analysis includes several visualizations that summarize payment trends, revenue generation, customer engagement, and geographic distribution of customers.

 ![Image](https://github.com/user-attachments/assets/9500011f-81f0-4da7-a338-dbc40b1b0a5b)